cotton-coding/loom-io/documentation/core/setup.md

+---
+title: Setup loom-io
+describe: We'll walk you through setting up loom-io so you can get on with your life a bit easier with file storage systems and converting files.
+---

 # Installation

 The software is split into several adapters that do some of the work and give you flexibility.
 To get started easily, we would recombine to start with a pre-configured bundle.